The Origin of Discontent

 The anarchy that I predicted in the 80s in my nationally acclaimed novel The Fire Within has today become a reality.
 Many of the schemes to break down societal order, first tested and perfected in inner-city schools, have spread throughout the public school system, and into our great universities.
 This has left many parents bewildered and searching for an explanation.
 The excuses often echoed by prominent educators and publications like Education Week are almost always the same with parental neglect, stagnant school spending, lack of diversity, and even racism usually getting top listing.

 Rarely are educators heard sharing the real reasons for the problem.
 Those credentialed men and women who have the knowledge and the willingness to shed light on what’s happening are not being allowed to speak out publicly.
 Whatever crucial information that they may have to share is silenced by disagreeable students and the endless blast of denial and propaganda from the mainstream media.
-Our great universities, which have the skill to unite the country, are working hand-in-hand with the media to divide it.
+Our great universities, which have the skill to unite the country, are working hand-in-hand with the deep state and the media to divide it.

 In a Los Angeles Times article, one demonstrator, disturbed by the negative news coverage campus protestors were getting, wisely believed that such continued coverage would turn the public against the student movement.
 Unfortunately, the demonstrator didn’t seem to realize that this was exactly what the masterminds behind the rebellion wanted.
 In order to break down order in a powerful country like America, they needed widespread discontent.
 The best way to do this was to train students in Alinsky-style protesting and turn one group against the other.